johnhearn/johnhearn.github.io/_posts/2018-08-16-quantum-computing-primer-part-1a.md

 ![Up](images/up.png)   ![Down](images/down.png)

-With this in mind we can interpret the familiar NOT operator or *gate* as simply flipping the arrow through 180º, from the `Up` state to the `Down` state and vice versa[^1].
+With this in mind we can interpret the familiar NOT operator or *gate* as simply flipping the arrow through 180º, from the `Up` state to the `Down` state and vice versa{% sidenote "spin" "The `Up` and `Down` terminology is also reminicent of one of the quantum mechanical properties of particles called [spin](https://en.wikipedia.org/wiki/Spin_(physics))." %}.
 The NOT gate, then, is an example of a *unitary operation* on the bit, that is to say, it changes the direction of the arrow but not its length.
 In fact in the classical world there are only two one-bit operations, the other being the *identity* operator which leaves the bit in its previous state and obviously doesn't affect the length of the arrow either.

 ## Extending the Notion of a Bit to the Quantum World

 Now take a moment to imagine that the arrow is not confined to just the `Up` and `Down` states, as it is in the classical world, but can point in *any* direction, up, down, left, right, front and back.
-The arrow is evidently not restricted to just two mutually exclusive binary states, as in the case of the classical bit, but rather any point over the whole surface of a sphere[^4].
+The arrow is evidently not restricted to just two mutually exclusive binary states, as in the case of the classical bit, but rather any point over the whole surface of a sphere{% sidenote "bloch-sphere" "This sphere is known as the [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere)." %}.

 ![Bloch sphere](images/bloch-sphere.png)